 On September 22nd I was accused of stealing a wallet at a bar.
 The sheriff came to my door, showed me a picture from the security camera asked if it was me.
 I said no, it clearly was not me.
 She then left.
 She came back to my house 4 times after that, twice a day for two days.
 I was at work but saw...
 Read more »

 Well, you're presumed innocent until proven guilty.
 You have the ability to challenge the admissibility of evidence, and you can also challenge whether or not there's probable cause for your case to continue.
-You'll also want to conduct an investigation, and try to convince the prosecutor to...Read more »
+You'll also want to conduct an investigation, and try to convince the...Read more »

 I unknowingly swiped a a parked car.
 Another person called the police, so they are calling it a hit and run, even though I never left and wasn't given the opportunity to notice and exchange insurance info.